Trump’s Mar-A-Lago Trips Cost Taxpayers $10 Million In One Month

 — Meghan Maureen Tighe (@Meghan_Tighe) February 22, 2017

 Eric Trump and his security detail were in the Dominican Republic.
 Eric was meeting with developers to discuss a Trump-brand luxury resort.
-The governmental costs for the trip have not been made available, but records show that security officials on a reconnaissance mission to the area stayed at a five-star hotel–AlSol Del Mar and paid $5,470 per night.
+The governmental costs for the trip have not been made available, but records show that security officials on a reconnaissance mission to the area stayed at a five-star hotel –AlSol Del Mar and paid $5,470 per night.

 The Security Service detail that accompanied the Trump sons to the “Beverly Hills of Dubai” ran hotel bills that skipped past the $16,000 mark.
-This month, over $100,000 was spent on Eric Trump’s visit to promote a condo-tower in Uruguay.
+This month, over $100,000 was spent on Eric Trump’s visit to promote a condo tower in Uruguay.
 Eric and Don Jr. will again travel to Vancouver on February 28 for the grand launch of a Trump skyscraper.
 In New York, the city pays $500,000 in security costs for the first lady, Melania and son, Barron at Trump Tower.
 This could spike up to $183 million a year.

 Cost of Trump family security vexes – $500,000 a day, 200 officers for Trump Tower's protection. …. https://t.co/kc1KHRBUxx